Safer Conception for HIV Serodiscordant Couples

 |Method||Has STIs||Has HIV|

 IUD or LNG-IUD)

-Do not insert an IUD in a woman who is at very high individual risk for gonorrhea and chlamydia, or who currently has gonorrhea, chlamydia, purulent cervicitis, or PID.
+Do not insert an IUD in a woman who is at very high individual risk for STIs or who currently has gonorrhea, chlamydia, purulent cervicitis, or PID.

-(A current IUD user who becomes infected with gonorrhea or chlamydia or develops PID can safely continue using an IUD during and after treatment.)
+(A current IUD user who becomes infected with an STI or develops PID can safely continue using an IUD during and after treatment.)